gerogtoa/laptop-cooling-dock/Journal.md

 <h6 align="center"><i><small>Simplicity is a very beautiful thing!
 Now with ∞% more fasteners.</small></i></p></h6>
 <br>

 Another somewhat good outcome was finally getting rid of that dividing line.
 Since I have an BambuLabs A1 Mini 3D printer, I originally split it to fit on the print bed.
-But then I realized, I currenly have my robotics team's P1S at my house for the summer, so I could just use that.
+But then I realized, I currently have my robotics team's P1S at my house for the summer, so I could just use that.
 Confirming the viability of a single piece print also essentially locked in the width and height, as literally neither could increase without it going over the print volume constraints.

 <br>
 <p align="center"><img width="932" height="721" alt="image" src="https://github.com/user-attachments/assets/6a6ea4a0-e2e0-468b-9d00-a80408d31cdd" /></p>